Locations:

 Symptoms and Causes

-Breast cancer.
-This type of cancer is often found on a mammogram in the early stages before most symptoms start.
+Healthcare providers usually find adenocarcinoma of the breast on a mammogram in the early stages before most symptoms start.
 Other times, you may notice certain warning signs, including:

-Colorectal (colon) cancer.
 You may not notice any symptoms if the tumor hasn’t grown big enough.
-Even though colorectal cancer typically causes bleeding in your stool (poop), the amount may be too small to see.
+Even though colorectal adenocarcinoma typically causes bleeding in your stool (poop), the amount may be too small to see.
 Here are some other symptoms to watch for:

-Pancreatic cancer.
-Most people who have pancreatic cancer don’t have symptoms until the late stages.
-The first warning sign is usually stomach pain and weight loss.
+Most people who have adenocarcinoma of the pancreas don’t have symptoms until the late stages.
+The first warning signs are usually stomach pain and unintentional weight loss.
 Other symptoms include:

 • Feeling full after eating small amounts of food.